Fabrice Leroux

 The brick was a pretext for the meeting, a neutral support where one could project or, on the contrary, bury a part of one's history.

-The idea of the brick was born in the studio, where I could hear snatches of conversation, like moments that I couldn't capture.
+The idea of the brick was born in the studio, where I could hear snatches of conversation, like moments that I could not capture.

 In the anonymity of a big city like the hospital, I had the feeling that so many destinies would never cross, because it was not the place, because our attention was not there for that.